|Call Emergency Number 763-441-3797||

-Kim Voller graduated from the University of Minnesota in 1988.
+Dr. Kim Voller graduated from the University of Minnesota in 1988.
 Kim's work with Dr. Juergens as a student and her strong background with horses enabled her to jump right into practice at Anoka Equine.
-Dr. Voller also has a strong interest in reproduction, neonatal care and anesthesia.
-Dr. Voller has been involved in the local combined training/eventing scene for many years as a competitor and now as the organizer for the Trott Brook Horse Trials.
-She and her husband, Dr. Kevin Voller, have three children, Brenna, Clayton, and Cole.
+Dr. Voller has a strong interest in reproduction, neonatal care and anesthesia.
+Dr. Voller has been involved in the local combined training/eventing scene for many years as a competitor, and now as the organizer for the Trott Brook Horse Trials.
+She and her husband, Dr. Kevin Voller, have three children: Brenna, Clayton, and Cole.

 Dr. Kevin M. Voller

-Kevin Voller graduated from the University of Minnesota in 1988.
+Dr. Kevin Voller graduated from the University of Minnesota in 1988.
 He and Dr. Kim Voller met while in veterinary school and were married in 1987.
 Following graduation he worked in ambulatory equine practice for 1 year before returning to the University of Minnesota for a large animal surgical residency.
-He joined AE in 1991.
-His interests are his three children, Brenna, Clayton and Cole, hunting, fishing, horses and anything outdoors.
+He joined Anoka Equine in 1991.
+His interests are his three children, Brenna, Clayton, and Cole, hunting, fishing, horses, and anything outdoors.

 Dr. J.C.
 Thieke

-J.C.
+Dr. J.C.
 Thieke graduated from the University of Minnesota Veterinary School in 1996.
-He completed an equine internship in Colorado at Littleton Large Animal Clinic and then practiced in an equine clinic for two years in Sioux Falls, South Dakota before joining Anoka Equine in 1999.
+He completed an equine internship in Colorado at Littleton Large Animal Clinic, and then practiced in an equine clinic in Sioux Falls, South Dakota for two years before joining Anoka Equine in 1999.
 His professional interests include sports medicine including lameness, surgery, dentistry and chiropractics.
 Dr. Thieke also serves on the American Association of Equine Practitioners Dental Committee.
 He and his wife Tara (a small animal veterinarian) have four children: Grace, Colter, Hayden, and Bennett.
 They enjoy outdoor activities including camping, hunting and western performance horses.

 Dr. Rick S. Marion

-Rick Marion was born and raised in Manhattan, Kansas, and attended Kansas State University for seven years to get his Doctor of Veterinary Medicine degree and a Master’s degree in pathology.
-After veterinary school, Rick spent three years in private mixed practice.
-He returned to his academic pursuits in 1985 at the University of Minnesota, completing a three-year residency in Large Animal Surgery and two additional years as an assistant professor working in the Large Animal Clinic.
-Rick then spent six years at the University of Missouri as a food animal clinician and equine ambulatory clinician.
-After finding moss growing on the bottom of his sneakers, Rick moved on to a private large animal practice in Stearns County, MN, and worked there for four years.
-The opportunity to move down the interstate to Anoka Equine arose in 2002, and he’s been at AE since that time.
-Outside work, Rick enjoys daily tirades against government spending, taxation and intrusion into the lives of its citizens.
+Dr. Rick Marion was born and raised in Manhattan, Kansas, and attended Kansas State University for seven years to get his Doctor of Veterinary Medicine degree and a Master’s degree in pathology.
+After veterinary school, Dr. Rick spent three years in private mixed practice.
+He returned to his academic pursuits in 1985 at the University of Minnesota, completing a three-year residency in Large Animal Surgery, and two additional years as an assistant professor working in the Large Animal Clinic.
+Dr. Rick then spent six years at the University of Missouri as a food animal clinician and equine ambulatory clinician.
+After finding moss growing on the bottom of his sneakers, Dr. Rick moved on to a private large animal practice in Stearns County, MN, and worked there for four years.
+The opportunity to move down the interstate to Anoka Equine arose in 2002, and he’s been here ever since.
+Outside work, Rick enjoys daily tirades against government spending, taxation, and intrusion into the lives of its citizens.